 Organic foods tend to be more nutritionally dense.
 They have higher amounts of vitamin C, magnesium, phosphorus, and iron, and organic milk contains more omega-3 fatty acids than conventional milk.
 With organic, we are not exposing the foods to so many chemicals.
 The foods we purchase in organic stores tend to be fresher, so they will last longer.

 Organic livestock is organic meat, poultry, eggs, and dairy products.
-They all come from animals that have not been given antibiotics or growth hormones.

 Why do we care about these things?